PennyLaneAI/pennylane-cirq/doc/index.rst

-PennyLane Target Framework Plugin
+PennyLane Cirq Plugin
 #################################

 :Release: |release|
 :Date: |today|

-This PennyLane plugin allows the Target Framework simulators/hardware to be used as PennyLane devices.
+This PennyLane plugin allows the Cirq simulators/hardware to be used as PennyLane devices.

-`Target framework <https://targetframework.readthedocs.io>`_ is a full-stack Python library for doing things.
+`Cirq <https://targetframework.readthedocs.io>`_ is a Python library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.

 `PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.